whatmakeart/whatmakeart.github.io/content/sewing/hand-needles.md

 ---
 title: Hand Needles
 date: 2024-11-10T16:01:02
-lastmod: 2024-12-05T20:09:06
+lastmod: 2025-12-21T17:20:41
 tags:
   - stub
 ---

 Hand needles are the bare minimum tool needed for [Sewing](sewing.md).
 There are many types of hand needles depending on the sewing task.
 It is a good idea to have an assortment of hand needles in your sewing supply kit.
-There are also many types of [Sewing-Machine-Needles](sewing-machine-needles.md).
+There are also many types of [Sewing Machine Needles](sewing-machine-needles.md).

 ## Types of Hand Sewing Needles